chesio/add-meta-tags/README.rst

 the title generation on every part of the web site.
 Moreover, a basic *breadcrumb trail* generator is provided for use with hierarchical post types.
-Last, but not least, it lets you customize the *locale* on a per post basis generating a proper *hreflang* for a signle language and, also, is out-of-the-box compatible with WPML and Polylang multilingual plugins (through the WPML language configuration file that ships with the plugin).
+Last, but not least, it lets you customize the *locale* on a per post basis generating a proper *hreflang* for a single language and, also, is out-of-the-box compatible with WPML and Polylang multilingual plugins (through the WPML language configuration file that ships with the plugin).